Membership is not necessary to participate in the life of the congregation, including worship, communion, children’s ministry, and other activities.

 Most often, individuals become official members of Zion by attending a new member orientation and affirming membership at Zion, after being baptized at another church.
-A New Member Orientation is held about 3 times each year, focused on getting to know the staff, and other members.
+A New Member Orientation is held about twice each year, focused on getting to know the staff, and other members.
 There will also be a brief overview of Lutheran Christian beliefs and practices, the ministries of Zion, and expectations of members.

 New Member Orientation - Fellowship Hall

 - Angela Bengtson

 This orientation to membership provides an introduction to Zion ministries and staff, an opportunity to meet others at Zion, and a little about what it means to be Lutheran.
 Those who decide to become members will be formally received into our congregation on Sunday, October 13.
 The orientation will include:

 - The staff and Outreach Committee will join you for lunch after the last worship service (11:45am).

 - Presentation and discussion begins around 12:25pm and will end around 1:45pm.

 - Child care and activities for children will be available after the meal if requested in advance.

 - Plenty of informal conversation with staff, existing members, and other prospective new members.

 - An overview of a wide variety of Zion programs and ministries.